kevinolega/callcentertrainingtips/6wel/guidelines/scan-writing.md

 Please always check for readability or faded scans before sending or disposing of your paper scan.

-If the photo is more readable than the scan, please send in the photo instead.
+If the photo is more readable than the scan, please send us the picture instead.

 <a href="https://callcentertrainingtips.com/6wlguide/" class="button focus">RETURN TO GUIDELINES</a>